frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 FreeIPA currently only supports host and service certificates and has a single, hard-coded certificate profile.
-This proposal introduces the ability to define new certificate profiles for with user principals as well as services and hosts.
+This proposal introduces the ability to define new certificate profiles and control which subject principals or principal types (users, hosts or services) they can be used for.

 Use Cases